Women in IT

 Next

-valantic SHero: Stefanie Junga
+valantic SHEro: Stefanie Junga

 I stumbled into the world of consulting through a student organization because I originally studied French cultural studies and intercultural communication with minors in business administration and English.
 Now, I have been working at valantic in the finance sector for more than 10 years.
 My specialty is project management.
 My greatest professional highlight was when, as IT project manager, I ran two strategic finance projects in parallel for a large customer.
 Another success was the textbook I co-wrote.
 We actually just made a book out of a new legal requirement.
 Currently, I am working 20 hours a week and continue to have Mondays as my day off.